 *you need to learn how to achieve transcendental meditation and control the energy flow of your chakras.

 Not true.
 You just need to keep your mind passively active while your body relaxes into the sleep slate or be able to slip from a lucid dream into the trance state.
-Chakras are an eastern philosophy that were origionally intended for use during wake induced meditation and have nothing to do with OOBEs until they were pounced upon by the New-age movement during the early part of the 1900s by the Theosophical Society and integrated into ‘astral projection’.
+According to a post on D2legit, chakras are an eastern philosophy that were origionally intended for use during wake induced meditation and have nothing to do with OOBEs until they were pounced upon by the New-age movement during the early part of the 1900s by the Theosophical Society and integrated into ‘astral projection’.
 Involving chakra opening, long meditation practice is basically a waste of precious time.
 If you feel better practicing these semi-religious activities in order to success then go for it… the same can be said for taking your lucky teddy-bear into exams; if it makes you feel that it will make you perform better there’s no harm… but in the grand scheme of things there’s also no point.

 *you need to learn protection so that you’re not attacked by lower astral negative entities and demons.